sara-nl/spiderdocs/source/Pages/getting_started.rst

 From now on you can login to Spider with your SSH keys from your laptop (or other computer where your SSH key was generated/transferred).
 See next, :ref:`how to login <login>`.

+You also need to agree to our usage terms and conditions to be able to gain access to Spider which you can also do via this portal.
+You can perform this action by clicking on the "Usage Agreement" tab in the above image and agreeing to it.
+Please note that you will be denied access to Spider if you do not agree to this agreement.

 .. _ssh-login: